WTQR: Classical and Easy Listening

+Switch to Country

-WSJS, WSJS-FM and WSJS-TV had been owned by Piedmont Publishing, owners of The Winston-Salem Journal and The Twin City Sentinel, Winston-Salem's two newspapers, until 1969.
-Gordon Gray, who had owned the newspapers and the broadcast stations, wanted to sell the FM station.
-However, Roger Stockton believed in the future of FM while most people did not.
-Stockton spent 22 years at WSJS and WTQR, starting by selling commercials, and was WSJS sales manager by 1969.
-WSJS was number one in the Triad, and management feared losing that status if the FM became popular.
-Curly Howard of WKBX told Stockton he should do country on FM, and Summit Communications president Lee Wallenhaupt and executive vice president Richard Barron supported letting Stockton take the FM station in a new direction.
-For one thing, country music was changing from a "twangy" sound to one based on orchestras.
-Stockton sold national advertising but aired it for free at first, charging advertisers once the station proved itself.
-By 1976, WTQR was number one in the market, though WSJS held on to the top spot among AMs.
+Piedmont Publishing, in addition to owning WSJS-AM-FM-TV, also owned The Winston-Salem Journal and The Twin City Sentinel, Winston-Salem's two daily newspapers.
+In 1969, Gordon Gray, the head of Piedmont Publishing, wanted to sell the FM station.
+However, Roger Stockton believed in the future of FM radio in an era where only some people owned FM receivers.
+Stockton spent 22 years at WSJS and WSJS-FM/WTQR.
+He began by selling commercials, and was WSJS sales manager by 1969.
+WSJS was number one in the Triad, and management feared losing that status if the FM station became popular.
+Curly Howard of WKBX told Stockton he should play country music on FM, with Stockton agreeing.
+Summit Communications president Lee Wallenhaupt and executive vice president Richard Barron supported letting Stockton take the FM station in a new direction.
+In this era, country music began developing a more mainstream, mass-appeal sound.

+The station began playing country music in 1974, at first using automation instead of disc jockeys.
+The call letters were changed to WTQR, standing for the "Triad's Quality Radio."
+Stockton sold national advertising but did not attempt to sell commercials to local advertisers.
+He said that would happen once the station proved itself.
+By 1976, WTQR was number one in the market, though WSJS held on to the top spot among AM stations.
 Stockton became vice president and general manager of the radio stations in 1979, staying until the stations were sold.

-In January 1987, Summit Communications Inc. was in the process of selling WSJS and WTQR.

-In Fall 1989, WTQR was still number one as usual in the Arbitron ratings, but not by as large a margin as before.